 Setup & Application

-Stax Pay is Stax’s solution for secure-in person and online credit card processing.
+Stax Pay is Stax’s solution for secure in-person and online credit card processing.
 It is loaded with tools and features to help small businesses accept a wide variety of payment types.
 It allows you to accept all major credit and debit cards, ACH payments, invoicing, Text2Pay, virtual terminal, and contactless payments.
-Stax also works with a number of payment gateways such as Authorize.net, NMI, and Priority to give you access to almost any type of online payment method.
+Stax also works with several payment gateways such as Authorize.net, NMI, and Priority to give you access to almost any type of online payment method.

 You can easily create and manage digital invoices straight from the Stax platform and send them to customers via email or text message.
 It also lets you customize your invoice, schedule recurring payments, and set automatic payment reminders.
 Additionally, you can track the status of every invoice in real time from your desktop or mobile device.

 At the end of 2021, Stax launched a new integration called Stax Bill that automates the management of recurring billing transactions.
 It provides you with easy-to-use tools for creating, tracking, and managing product and service pricing packages, along with the ability to customize bundled pricing, payment terms, and discounts.
 It also automates card update functions for expiring cards on file.